mzsprojects/Data-Analytics-Projects/Sales Strategy Analysis/README.md

 # Key Findings
 - **Email** was used to target 50% customers and generated $724k in total revenue.
 It dominates early revenue generation but declines over time (84% → 14% total weekly share).
 - **Email+Call** was used to target 17% customers and generated $473k in total revenue.
 It shows strongest growth trajectory (6x revenue increase by week 6, reaching a 70% share).
 It also has highest revenue per-sale with median at $185.
-- **Call** targeted 33% customers but generated least revenue ($233k) despite high resource investment.
+- **Call** targeted 33% customers but generated least revenue ($236k) despite high resource investment.
 - Performance patterns are consistent across all customer segments and geographic regions.

 # Analysis Components
 ### 1. Data Validation & Cleaning
 - Standardized 5 inconsistent `sales_method` categories to 3 clean categories.
-- Handled 1,074 missing `revenue` values using median corresponding sales method imputation.
+- Handled 1,074 missing `revenue` values using median based on corresponding sales method.
 - Corrected 2 invalid customer tenure (`years_as_customer`) entries.

 ### 2. Exploratory Analysis